Ukraine may also get old Leopard 1 tanks from German stocks

 It said that two companies, Rheinmetall and FFG, want to prepare dozens of Leopard 1 tanks that could be delivered to Ukraine if it is interested.
 But it also said that there are issues so far with securing sufficient ammunition for the vehicles.
 It wasn’t immediately clear when any deliveries might be possible, but it appeared unlikely to be a quick process.

-The Leopard 1, built between the mid-1960s and the mid-1980s, was the first battle tank built for West Germany’s Bundeswehr.
+The Leopard 1, manufactured between the mid-1960s and the mid-1980s, was the first battle tank built for West Germany’s Bundeswehr.
 The German military hasn’t had any of the tanks since 2003, Defense Ministry spokesman Arne Collatz said.

 Germany last week agreed to send 14 modern Leopard 2 A6 tanks from its military’s current stocks.
 Several other European countries have equipped their armies with Leopard 2 tanks, and Germany’s move — which followed weeks of mounting pressure to supply battle tanks — meant that they also can give some of their stocks to Ukraine.